NVB9ALT/Realism-pack./README.md

 Make sure you use the latest version of this; I update this addon rather frequently.

-Also, AP++ is sorta bugged with GeoFS 3.0, you kinda have to fiddle with it and it doesn't work all the time.
+Also, the autopilot portion of AP++ is sorta bugged with GeoFS 3.0, you kinda have to fiddle with it and it doesn't work all the time.